 With this treatment, needle electrodes are used to apply electrical jolts to small blood vessels, causing them to solidify and crust away.
 This procedure is typically fast and relatively comfortable.

 Electrosurgery is a strong option when you have permanently-visible blood vessels but not that many of them.
 While it isn’t as advanced as laser treatment, it’s markedly less expensive.

 Electrosurgery isn’t a long procedure, but it does require at least a local anaesthetic, so it will last longer than laser treatment.
 You should only need one treatment.
 Results will take a while to appear because you’ll need to wait for the dead skin to be replaced.

-When type three rosacea has caused skin to become too thick, the upper layers of skin are scraped away, leaving a smooth new layer of skin to form.
-This requires local anesthesia and careful protection of the skin afterwards, but healing is quick.
+When type three rosacea has caused the skin to become too thick, the upper layers of skin are scraped away, leaving a smooth new layer of skin to form.
+This requires local anaesthesia and careful protection of the skin afterwards, but healing is quick.

 Dermabrasion is usually the suggested surgical treatment for severely-thickened skin where there isn’t anything present (such as pus) that would render it nonviable.

 Following application of an anaesthetic (or a sedative), a round of treatment can take anything from a few minutes to an hour, depending on the size of the area being treated.
 Multiple treatments can be required in severe cases, and patients need to leave a couple of weeks between them.
 Results are instantaneous.